kdotwei/sv128/README.md

 ## API Reference

-This section provides a detailed overview of all available functions in the sv128 library.
+This section provides a brief overview of the sv128 library functions.
+For a detailed description of each function, please see [API_DOCS.md](API_DOCS.md).

 ### Data Types